Please read carefully

 Personal information is any information that can be used to identify you.
 It includes your name, date of birth, email address, postal address, gender and telephone number, as well as information relating to your health.

 It is currently not necessary to register to use the Arthur’s Place website, however you may choose to register for Arthur’s Place newsletter subscriptions.
 Therefore, the personal information we may collect about you is generally limited to your name and email address when you contact us.
 If you include personal details in your email, such as your age and diagnosis, we will have access to that information too.

-We may also collect personal information about you when you participate in one of our projects, become one of our bloggers, register to participate in the Arthur’s Place Social Facebook group, register for or choose to participate in one of our live Zoom events, or communicate with us in any way other than email.
+We may also collect personal information about you when you participate in one of our projects, become one of our bloggers, register to participate in the Arthur’s Place Social Facebook group, register for or choose to participate in one of our live events on Zoom, Facebook or Instagram, or communicate with us in any way other than email.

 If you consent to becoming a featured contributor of written, video or podcast content, on either the Arthur’s Place website or other Arthur’s Place social media channels, we may also collect personal photographs, video and audio recordings and details of your experiences of living with arthritis.
 Your blog posts, articles, personal stories, podcasts and videos may be publicised on our social media channels.

 If you wish to become a member of the Arthur’s Place Social online community on Facebook, we will ask you for the following information before approving your request to join the group: